linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 {{< /file-excerpt >}}

-As you can see the file looks very similar to the previous one with the exception of `hot_standby = on` which specifies that this server can connect and run queries during recovery.
+The file is very similar to the previous one with the exception of `hot_standby = on` which specifies that this server can connect and run queries during recovery.

 ### Syncronize Master and Slave Node Data